 “Judgmental or Jealousy?”

-We should be able to live our most authentic selves, even in a new relationship.
-Naturally, there’s bound to be judgment issues that pop up along the way.
-I had a recent conversation with a friend who was excited about the purchase of a new winter coat.
-However, she hesitated to show her coat to her new guy, worried what he might think.
 First of all, it should be enjoyed by you, not hidden somewhere because you think your guy will disapprove or judge you.
 Don’t let guilt, which weighs heavily on us, get in the way of something that makes you happy.
-It’s their problem, not yours; if anything, your guy should love it on you and not question your decision.
+It’s a them problem, not yours; if anything, your guy should love it on you and not question your decision.
 After all, it’s a frick’n winter coat, not a Hermes handbag!
-And if it is a Hermes handbag, AWESOME!!
-All kidding aside, it shouldn’t matter what the item or situation is; it’s irrelevant.
-There are many great lessons in this thing called life.
+And if it is a Hermes handbag, good on you!
+All kidding aside, it shouldn’t matter what the item is or the situation; it’s irrelevant.
+There are many great lessons in life.
 If we don’t strive to be better, then what’s the point of it all?

 “Be impeccable with your word.
 Don’t take anything personally.
 Don’t make assumptions.
 Always do your best.”Miguel Ruiz